What are Matcha Shots?

 - ½ tsp Uji MATCHA – ceremonial grade matcha

 - ¼ tsp freshly grated ginger, turmeric, or horseradish root

-Whisk together vigorously in a Matcha bowl, and drink immediately for the best flavor and nutrition, drink immediately straight out of the bowl or pour it in a glass and enjoy.
+Whisk together vigorously in a Matcha bowl, and for the best flavor and nutrition, drink immediately straight out of the bowl or pour it in a glass and enjoy.

 Sarah’s Fresh Matcha Shot